Anisotropic flow fluctuation as a possible signature of clustered nuclear geometry in O-O collisions at the Large Hadron Collider: Event Generation and Methodology

 Anisotropic flow can be expressed as the coefficients of Fourier expansion, as shown in Eq.~\eqref{eq:fourierexpansion}.
-One can estimate the anisotropic flow coefficients using the following equation~\cite{Mallick:2023vgi, Mallick:2022alr, Prasad:2022zbr}:
+One can estimate the anisotropic flow coefficients using the following equation~\cite{Mallick:2023vgi, Mallick:2022alr, Prasad:2022zbr}.

-Here $\langle \dots \rangle$ stands for the average over all the charged particles in a single event.
+Here, $\langle \dots \rangle$ stands for the average over all the charged particles in a single event.
 Obtaining the anisotropic flow coefficients using Eq.~\eqref{eq:eventplane} requires $\psi_{n}$, whose estimation is not trivial in experiments.
-In addition, Eq.~\eqref{eq:eventplane} is prone to nonflow effects caused by resonance decays, jet fragmentations, and Bose-Einstein correlations.
-To avoid the above-mentioned uncertainties in the estimations of anisotropic flow coefficients, we use a multi-particle Q-cumulant method~\cite{Bilandzic:2010jr, Bilandzic:2013kga}, which was used in the experiments at RHIC~\cite{Agakishiev:2011eq} and LHC~\cite{Aamodt:2010pa, ALICE:2011ab, Wang:2014rja, Zhou:2014bba, Aamodt:2011by}, as well.
+To avoid the requirement to estimate the symmetry plane angle, we use a multi-particle Q-cumulant method~\cite{Bilandzic:2010jr, Bilandzic:2013kga}.
 Since we aim to estimate the anisotropic flow fluctuations, thus for this study, we limit our measurements to two- and four-particle cumulants, which can be estimated using the flow vector ($Q_{n}$) defined as follows.

 where $M$ is the multiplicity of the event, and $\phi$ is the azimuthal angle of the charged hadrons.
 One can obtain a single event average two- and four-particle correlation function using the following expressions.